 ©NOAA Okeanos Explorer Program, Galapagos Rift Expedition 2011, Public Domain, via Wikimedia Commons - Original / License

-Not only do giant tube worms live in total darkness, they live without oxygen, a mouth, or an anus.
-These tubeworms live near hydrothermal vents.
-They use hydrogen sulfide that comes out of the vents as food and are considered extremophiles thanks to their unique situation.
+Not only do giant tube worms live in total darkness, but they also live without oxygen, a mouth, or an anus.
+These marine animals live near hydrothermal vents, consuming the hydrogen sulfide that comes out of the vents.
+They are considered extremophiles thanks to their unique and harsh living environment.

-They’re able to do all of this with the help of symbiotic bacteria.
-The bacteria takes the hydrogen sulfide and converts it into nutrients for both themselves and the tubeworms.
-This is a process known as chemosynthesis.
-The bacteria benefit from the relationship by having a safe home and getting nutrients from the animal.
+Tube worms are able to survive with the help of symbiotic bacteria.
+The bacteria convert the hydrogen sulfide into nutrients for both organisms through a process known as chemosynthesis.
+The bacteria benefit from the relationship by receiving a safe home and nutrients.
+Despite adapting to darkness, the giant tube worm has retained color.
+Specifically, their plume is bright red.

 7. Mexican Tetra (Astyanax mexicanus)